johnno1962/injectionforxcode/README.md

 patch the class header once to make explicit ivars (the old declarative way) for
 @properties defined in the class and extension.
 This is required to ensure the ivars are created in the same order and at the same offsets in the main application and bundle compile of the class.
-Note however, the code that does assumes there is only one class defined in any injected source file.
+Note, the code that does this assumes there is only one class defined in any injected source file.

 Support for injecting projects using "CocoaPods" which use "workspaces" added since version 2.6.